Jirinrin/week7-bomberman-game/client/README.md

-# Tic Tac Toe front end
+# Bomberman Frontend

-This is the frontend for the game starter in which you can play Tic Tac Toe with a friend.
-It's build using the standard `create-react-app` so the usual `yarn start` can be used.
+This is the frontend for our Bomberman game.
+It's built using the standard `create-react-app` so the usual `yarn start` can be used to start it on e.g. port 3000.

 The backend (server) of this project must be running for the app to function correctly.